DCLMakerSTEAM/PlottingwithPython1/README.md

 (See this and more amazing visualizations at [visme](https://visme.co/blog/best-data-visualizations/))

-## Course scope

 In this course you will learn to
 * Find a dataset
 * Ask ChatGPT to write code to visualize that dataset
 * Run that code on your computer
 * Make changes to the visualization to better show what you want

+## Start here!

+To get started, follow the instructions to [set up your Windows environment](./windows).

 ## Intro to Python

 Python is the most popular language for data visualization.
 It has a very rich set of tools and documentation.
 For this class you do not need to write any Python code.
 ChatGPT will write code for you.
 But, you may run into problems.
-To solve the problems it will be useful to have a feel for what the code is doing.
+To solve the problems it will be useful to have a basic feel for what the code is doing.

 See the [Python introduction](./pythonIntro) to get a brief introduction to Python.